Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ## General dance knowledge

-- Aim to have fun, stay safe, and dance every song
 - An inside turn is a left, counterclockwise turn
 - An outside turn is a right, clockwise turn